-Social media is a fast and effective way to communicate to your customers, clients and potential staff.
+Using social media in aged care is a fast and effective way to communicate to your customers, clients and potential staff.
 It’s your chance to put your digital footprint on an online world and communicate with like-minded people.

 Studies show social media can also help with feelings of isolation, particularly in older people, with multiple generations sharing news, images and activities quickly and easily.
 It’s also a great way to educate the elderly about technology.

-If you’re thinking about a social media strategy for your aged care facility, here are some tips to get you started.
+If you’re thinking about using social media in aged care facilities, here are some tips to get you started.

 Why is it important?

 During the past five years, social media use has increased exponentially – Facebook by 200%, Twitter by 660% – and today people spend more time on social media than any other internet activity.

 - Where do they live?